c0ded00d1e12/ecen224/_labs/getting-started.md

 - Become familiar with the tools used for this lab
 - Understand how to setup a single board computer
-- Be able to gain access remotely to the Pi Z2W
+- Be able to gain access remotely to the Raspberry Pi Zero 2 W

 ## Overview